adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #155 Tomorrow is a new day, and tomorrow I will start.
 No excuses.

 #156 I started!
 I really started!
 I'm going to finish this last class ASAP.

+#157 Made more progress today!
+Getting back into the groove of things ....